Frequently Asked Questions

 Yes.
-The owner of a new structure must file a claim with the Board no later than one (1) year after the closing date of the structure.
+The owner of a new structure must file a claim with the Board no later than one (1) year after the date of the structure completion.
 A claim involving an existing structure must be filed no later than one (1) year after the remodeling work was substantially completed.
 That time frame may be extended if the contractor was notified in writing during the first year, of the problem.

 IS THERE AN APPEAL PROCESS AFTER THE ADMINISTRATIVE HEARING?

 Yes.
-A contractor can file a claim against a subcontractor; however, such a claim must be filed no later than one (1) year after the subcontractor has ceased to work on the structure, and must be registered.
+A contractor can file a claim against a subcontractor; however, such a claim must be filed no later than one (1) year after the subcontractor has ceased to work on the structure, and the subcontractor must be registered.